xanderlewis/filesound/README.md

 The `-s` flag tells filesound to turn each byte in the source file to a pure sine of fixed duration (for the moment, not adjustable); with no flags, filesound defaults to writing the raw bytes (each `stretch_factor` many times).

-If no arguments are given, it defaults to reading from STDIN and writing to STDOUT (for use as part of a pipeline.
+If no arguments are given, it defaults to reading from STDIN and writing to STDOUT (for use as part of a pipeline).
 For example:

 `for i in {1..1000}; do ps -A; sleep 0.01; done | ./filesound > processes.wav`